 Hyponatremia reflects an excess of total body water (TBW) relative to total body sodium content.
-Because total body sodium content is reflected by ECF volume status, hyponatremia must be considered along with status of the ECF volume: hypovolemia, euvolemia, and hypervolemia (see Table: Principal Causes of Hyponatremia).
+Because total body sodium content is reflected by extracellular fluid (ECF) volume status, hyponatremia must be considered along with status of the ECF volume: hypovolemia, euvolemia, and hypervolemia (see table Principal Causes of Hyponatremia Principal Causes of Hyponatremia Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
+Common causes include diuretic use, diarrhea, heart failure, liver... read more ).
 Note that the ECF volume is not the same as effective plasma volume.
-For example, decreased effective plasma volume may occur with decreased ECF volume (as with diuretic use or hemorrhagic shock), but it may also occur with an increased ECF volume (eg, in heart failure, hypoalbuminemia, or capillary leak syndrome).
+For example, decreased effective plasma volume may occur with decreased ECF volume (as with diuretic use or hemorrhagic shock Shock Shock is a state of organ hypoperfusion with resultant cellular dysfunction and death.
+Mechanisms may involve decreased circulating volume, decreased cardiac output, and vasodilation, sometimes... read more ), but it may also occur with an increased ECF volume (eg, in heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more , hypoalbuminemia, or capillary leak syndrome).

 Sometimes, a low serum sodium measurement is caused by an excess of certain substances (eg, glucose, lipid) in the blood (translocational hyponatremia, pseudohyponatremia) rather than by a water-sodium imbalance.

-Deficiencies in both TBW and total body sodium exist, although proportionally more sodium than water has been lost; the sodium deficit causes hypovolemia.
+Deficiencies in both total body water and total body sodium exist, although proportionally more sodium than water has been lost; the sodium deficit causes hypovolemia.
 In hypovolemic hyponatremia, both serum osmolality and blood volume decrease.
-Vasopressin (antidiuretic hormone—ADH) secretion increases despite a decrease in osmolality to maintain blood volume.
+Vasopressin (antidiuretic hormone [ADH]) secretion increases despite a decrease in osmolality to maintain blood volume.
 The resulting water retention increases plasma dilution and hyponatremia.

-Extrarenal fluid losses, such as those that occur with the losses of sodium-containing fluids as in protracted vomiting, severe diarrhea, or sequestration of fluids in a 3rd space (see Table: Composition of Body Fluids), can cause hyponatremia typically when losses are replaced by ingesting plain water or liquids low in sodium (see Table: Approximate Sodium Content of Common Beverages) or by hypotonic IV fluid.
+Extrarenal fluid losses, such as those that occur with the losses of sodium-containing fluids as in protracted vomiting, severe diarrhea, or sequestration of fluids in a 3rd space (see table Composition of Body Fluids Composition of Body Fluids Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
+Common causes include diuretic use, diarrhea, heart failure, liver... read more ), can cause hyponatremia typically when losses are replaced by ingesting plain water or liquids low in sodium (see table Approximate Sodium Content Approximate Sodium Content of Common Beverages Hyponatremia is decrease in serum sodium concentration 136 mEq/L ( 136 mmol/L) caused by an excess of water relative to solute.
+Common causes include diuretic use, diarrhea, heart failure, liver... read more ) or by hypotonic IV fluid.
 Significant ECF fluid losses also cause release of vasopressin, causing water retention by the kidneys, which can maintain or worsen hyponatremia.
-In extrarenal causes of hypovolemia, because the normal renal response to volume loss is sodium conservation, urine sodium concentration is typically < 10 mEq/L.
+In extrarenal causes of hypovolemia, because the normal renal response to volume loss is sodium conservation, urine sodium concentration is typically < 10 mEq/L (< 10 mmol/L).

 In euvolemic (dilutional) hyponatremia, total body sodium and thus ECF volume are normal or near-normal; however, TBW is increased.

-Euvolemic hyponatremia may also result from excessive water intake in the presence of Addison disease, hypothyroidism, or nonosmotic vasopressin release (eg, due to stress; postoperative states; use of drugs such as chlorpropamide, tolbutamide, opioids, barbiturates, vincristine, clofibrate, or carbamazepine).
+Euvolemic hyponatremia may also result from excessive water intake in the presence of Addison disease Addison Disease Addison disease is an insidious, usually progressive hypofunctioning of the adrenal cortex.
+It causes various symptoms, including hypotension and hyperpigmentation, and can lead to adrenal crisis... read more , hypothyroidism Hypothyroidism Hypothyroidism is thyroid hormone deficiency.
+It is diagnosed by clinical features such as a typical facial appearance, hoarse slow speech, and dry skin and by low levels of thyroid hormones... read more , or nonosmotic vasopressin release (eg, due to stress; postoperative states; use of drugs such as chlorpropamide, tolbutamide, opioids, barbiturates, vincristine, clofibrate, or carbamazepine).
 Postoperative hyponatremia most commonly occurs because of a combination of nonosmotic vasopressin release and excessive administration of hypotonic fluids after surgery.
-Certain drugs (eg, cyclophosphamide, NSAIDs, chlorpropamide) potentiate the renal effect of endogenous vasopressin, whereas others (eg, oxytocin) have a direct vasopressin-like effect on the kidneys.
-Intoxication with 3,4-methylenedioxymethamphetamine (MDMA [ecstasy]) causes hyponatremia by inducing excess water drinking and enhancing vasopressin secretion.
+Certain drugs (eg, cyclophosphamide, nonsteroidal anti-inflammatory drugs, chlorpropamide) potentiate the renal effect of endogenous vasopressin, whereas others (eg, oxytocin) have a direct vasopressin-like effect on the kidneys.
+Intoxication with 3,4-methylenedioxymethamphetamine (MDMA Methylenedioxymethamphetamine (MDMA) MDMA (3,4-methylenedioxymethamphetamine) is an amphetamine analog with stimulant and hallucinogenic effects.
+MDMA acts primarily on neurons that produce and release serotonin, but it also affects... read more [ecstasy]) causes hyponatremia by inducing excess water drinking and enhancing vasopressin secretion.
 A deficiency in water excretion is common in all these conditions.
 Diuretics can cause or contribute to euvolemic hyponatremia if another factor causes water retention or excessive water intake.

-Hypervolemic hyponatremia is characterized by an increase in both total body sodium (and thus ECF volume) and TBW with a relatively greater increase in TBW.
-Various edematous disorders, including heart failure and cirrhosis, cause hypervolemic hyponatremia.
-Rarely, hyponatremia occurs in nephrotic syndrome, although pseudohyponatremia may be due to interference with sodium measurement by elevated lipids.
+Hypervolemic hyponatremia is characterized by an increase in both total body sodium (and thus ECF volume) and total body water with a relatively greater increase in TBW.
+Various edematous disorders, including heart failure Heart Failure (HF) Heart failure (HF) is a syndrome of ventricular dysfunction.
+Left ventricular failure causes shortness of breath and fatigue, and right ventricular failure causes peripheral and abdominal fluid... read more and cirrhosis Cirrhosis Cirrhosis is a late stage of hepatic fibrosis that has resulted in widespread distortion of normal hepatic architecture.
+Cirrhosis is characterized by regenerative nodules surrounded by dense... read more , cause hypervolemic hyponatremia.
+Rarely, hyponatremia occurs in nephrotic syndrome Overview of Nephrotic Syndrome Nephrotic syndrome is urinary excretion of > 3 g of protein/day due to a glomerular disorder plus edema and hypoalbuminemia.
+It is more common among children and has both primary and secondary... read more , although pseudohyponatremia may be due to interference with sodium measurement by elevated lipids.
 In each of these disorders, a decrease in effective circulating volume results in the release of vasopressin and angiotensin II.
 The following factors contribute to hyponatremia:

-Urine Na excretion is usually < 10 mEq/L, and urine osmolality is high relative to serum osmolality.
+Urine sodium excretion is usually < 10 mEq/L (< 10 mmol/L), and urine osmolality is high relative to serum osmolality.

 In addition, adrenal insufficiency has become increasingly common among AIDS patients as the result of cytomegalovirus adrenalitis, mycobacterial infection, or interference with adrenal glucocorticoid and mineralocorticoid synthesis by ketoconazole.
-SIADH may be present because of coexistent pulmonary or CNS infections.
+SIADH may be present because of coexistent pulmonary or central nervous system infections.

-Symptoms mainly involve CNS dysfunction.
-However, when hyponatremia is accompanied by disturbances in total body sodium content, signs of ECF volume depletion or volume overload also occur.
+Symptoms mainly involve central nervous system dysfunction.
+However, when hyponatremia is accompanied by disturbances in total body sodium content, signs of ECF volume depletion Volume Depletion Volume depletion, or extracellular fluid (ECF) volume contraction, occurs as a result of loss of total body sodium.
+Causes include vomiting, excessive sweating, diarrhea, burns, diuretic use... read more or volume overload Volume Overload Volume overload generally refers to expansion of the extracellular fluid (ECF) volume.
+ECF volume expansion typically occurs in heart failure, kidney failure, nephrotic syndrome, and cirrhosis... read more also occur.
 In general, older chronically ill patients with hyponatremia develop more symptoms than younger otherwise healthy patients.
 Symptoms are also more severe with faster-onset hyponatremia.
-Symptoms generally occur when the effective plasma osmolality falls to < 240 mOsm/kg.
+Symptoms generally occur when the effective plasma osmolality falls to < 240 mOsm/kg (< 240 mmol/kg).
 Symptoms can be subtle and consist mainly of changes in mental status, including altered personality, lethargy, and confusion.
-As the serum sodium falls to < 115 mEq/L, stupor, neuromuscular hyperexcitability, hyperreflexia, seizures, coma, and death can result.
+As the serum sodium falls to < 115 mEq/L (< 115 mmol/L), stupor, neuromuscular hyperexcitability, hyperreflexia, seizures, coma, and death can result.

 Severe cerebral edema may occur in premenopausal women with acute hyponatremia, perhaps because estrogen and progesterone inhibit brain Na+,K+-ATPase and decrease solute extrusion from brain cells.
 Sequelae include hypothalamic and posterior pituitary infarction and occasionally osmotic demyelination syndrome or brain stem herniation.